Biomechanical Engineer

 wbaker@vectorscientific.com

-Mr. Baker works in the areas of forensic injury biomechanics and accident reconstruction for automotive, sport/recreation, and industrial/occupational accidents.
-He holds a BS in Mechanical Engineering and MS in Biomedical Engineering and Mechanics from Virginia Tech and Wake Forest University.
+Mr. Baker obtained his BS in Mechanical Engineering and MS in Biomedical Engineering and Mechanics from Virginia Tech and Wake Forest University.

 • Master of Science (M.S.)
 Biomedical Engineering and Mechanics – Virginia Tech